looking at an ambrosia apple

 Ambrosia apples

-Ambrosia Apples are known for their fantastic fresh flavor, ripe juiciness, and rosy blush peel.
+Ambrosia apples are known for their fantastic fresh flavor, ripe juiciness, and rosy blush peel.
 This newer variety also has an excellent shelf life and fine flesh that resists browning.
 Discovered by Canadian orchardists Sally and Wilfrid Mennell in the 1990s, Ambrosia is now a highly sought-after variety.

 Origin of Ambrosia apples

 Ambrosia apples were discovered, cultivated, and introduced in the 1990s by Sally and Wilfrid Mennell in the Similkameen Valley of British Columbia, Canada (just north of Washington State).
 Wilfrid named the new variety after “the food of the gods” in ancient Greek myths.
-Perhaps the apple seed was brought by doves!

 The area is home to sprawling acres of fruit orchards and vineyards.
 Sally & Wilfrid still grow organic ambrosia apples at their farm in Cawston, BC, including from the Mother Tree, which sprung up by chance at the end of a row of Jonagold trees.